What is Portage?

 - Wave goodbye or communicate in some other way

-Once a goal has been decided with you, your home visitor will work out strategies to help you reach it.
+Once the way forward has been decided with you, your Portage home visitor will work out strategies to help you reach it.

-Most of this teaching takes place through play because this is how small children learn best.
+Most of this teaching takes place through play because that is how small children learn best.